-The key theme of the Vietnam’s Business and Economics Research Conference (VBER2018) is “Financial Development & Inequality in Emerging Markets: The Facts and The Future”.
-The key objective of our VBER2018 is to bring together academics, practitioners and policymakers to discuss ongoing research on a wide range of theoretical and empirical issues related to financial development, economic growth, poverty and inequality in the emerging markets.
+The key theme of the Vietnam’s Business and Economics Research Conference (VBER2019) is “Vietnam’s Place in the Asia Pacific Region”.
+The key objective of our VBER2019 is to bring together academics, practitioners and policymakers to discuss ongoing research on a wide range of theoretical and empirical issues related to financial development, economic growth, poverty and inequality in the emerging markets.
 Papers from PhD scholars and masters students are particularly welcome.

 “Sharing is Caring” Session – Preparing Future Generations of Vietnam’s World Class Researchers and Practitioners

 Ph.D scholars/ Master students Forum

 The Vietnam’s Business and Economics Research Conference (VBER2019) will include a PhD & Masters Forum for Business (Finance, Accounting, Management, Banking, Marketing, Auditing) and Economics Students who are currently working on their dissertation/papers.
 The one-day forum will offer accepted students the unique opportunity to present their research and have their work discussed by distinguished academics.
 Throughout the seminar, selected research techniques on conducting a comprehensive literature review and evaluating relevant econometric techniques will be presented.
 Attendees will be provided with hands-on experience on the topic(s)/research they are currently working on with experienced researchers and they will receive valuable advice.